febog/mushu-emotes/README.md

-# mushu-emotes
+# Mushu's emotes

-Twitch emotes for Mushu's channel
+Welcome!

+This is a small website for keeping track of Mushu's Twitch channel FFZ and BTTV emotes.